muratk3n/thirdwave/en/tweets/2020/week28b.md

 That green area can generate 9 billion dollars of revenue per day.

+Do a tenth of the area, increase efficiency a little, you get 1 Bil USD / day, >300 Bil annually, more than a third of the country's GDP.

 ---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My dog was so freaked last night!
 The birds in my neighborhood were flipping as well!</p>&mdash; SJK (@groove6150) <a href="https://twitter.com/groove6150/status/1279765451048988673?ref_src=twsrc%5Etfw">July 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>